 Families may not have the funds on hand to pay for care, but they might be able to borrow from friends and family members in order to come up with the fees that could result in help for someone they love.
 Asking for help in this manner can be embarrassing, but it could make a real difference for someone in need.
 After all, if left untreated, an alcoholic person can devastate a family’s finances.
 With help, however, that person could become a robust member of a productive family.
 That improvement could be well worth the loans families might need to take out.

 Those who can’t pay for care may also be able to access programs in the community.
 Many community-based alcohol treatment programs receive government assistance.
 This allows them to use a sliding fee scale, charging lower fees for services according to each client’s ability to pay.
 Families who meet the guidelines for this type of assistance may pay only a few dollars for each session attended.
 The wait times for these programs can be somewhat long, however, and this might allow people to relapse to alcohol use before the program even starts.
-Families who have to wait might find help through:

 - Support groups like Alcoholics Anonymous

 - Sober friends who might be willing to mentor a person new to sobriety